FBI Offers $250,000 Reward in Times Square Bombing

 While the suspect appeared to be working alone, he or she may have had a lookout or surveillance team of as many as five other individuals in Times Square at the time of the attack, according to authorities.
 Subsequently, the suspect then rode their bike south on Broadway before turning left on 38th Street, and the bike was later found in a dumpster near Madison Avenue and 38th Street.

 The suspect was last seen wearing a gray sweatshirt and pants of an undetermined color, the FBI said.
-The height, weight, age, sex, and race of the suspect are unknown.
+The height, weight, age, sex, and other physical factors that could lead to the identification of the suspect are unknown.

 According to federal authorities, the explosive was built using an ammunition can that was filled halfway with black powder and exploded using a time fuse.